Deep vein thrombosis of the lower extremities Causes, symptoms, diagnosis and treatment of deep vein thrombosis

-I want to thank the clinic staff for their professionalism.
-With their help, I again began to trust traditional medicine.
-Before I went to the clinic, I had repeatedly undergone various medical procedures for deep vein thrombosis on the legs.
-At first I had varicose veins with a complication, in which I had surgery on a “vein binder”.
-As a result of this, I almost became disabled.
-On the advice of my friends, I turned to the doctors of the "MIFTS" clinic, who brought me back to a full life.
-It’s good that everything went without surgery.
-Anita, 38 years, Moscow.
+I would like to thank the clinic staff for their professionalism.
+With their help, I began to trust traditional medicine again.
+Before I went to the clinic, I repeatedly underwent various treatment procedures for deep vein thrombosis in my legs.
+At first I had varicose veins with a complication, in which they underwent an operation for "filing the veins".
+As a result, I practically became disabled.
+On the advice of my friends, I turned to the doctors at the MIFC clinic, who brought me back to a full life.
+It's good that everything was done without surgical intervention.
+Anita, 38 years old, Moscow.

 Patient feedback on the diagnosis of deep vein thrombosis in our center